Roshith93/100-days-of-code/r1-log.md

 ### DAY7 - SEP 8th 2018

-**Today's Progress** Day 7: I have tried to do a calculator using React.
+**Today's Progress**  I have tried to do a calculator using React.
 60% of the app is completed.
 Expecting it to be completed by tomorrow

+### DAY8 - SEP 9th 2018

+**Today's Progress** Trying to complete the React calculator.
+Since I am a beginner it is taking time.

+### DAY9 - SEP 10th 2018

+**Today's Progress** Horray!!!.
+Finally completed the react calculator app.

+### DAY10 - SEP 11th 2018

+**Today's Progress** I was doing React's state and stateless components.Learned how to use state to make dynamic interactive application.

+### DAY11 - SEP 12th 2018

+**Today's Progress** Learned how to use prop-types in the application.
+Using prop-types, we can validate the data which is received.

+### DAY12 - SEP 13th 2018

+**Today's Progress** Today learned about the controlled components.
+Unlike DOM elements HTML form elemts work differntly in React.
+Forms are handled by componene rather than DOM and is implemented using controlled components.Elements like <input> and <textarea> maintain their own state, which they update when the input value changes.